ahishek/HChat/README.md

 # HChat

-The API endpoint provided returns data regarding a chat conversation between a groups of

-people.
-Your assignment today is to use that endpoint to build an android app which meets the

-below requirements

-1. The app should showcase the actual conversation that took place between the users.
+A Sample chat app which displays a chat between multiple users.

+Shows the chats in a whatsapp like bubble.

+Asynchronously loads images for each user.

-2. The app should show a how many messages each user in the conversation has sent
+Shows how many chats each user has sent in the chat.